rust-lang/book/second-edition/nostarch/chapter08.md

 retrieve its score.

-We’ll go over the basic API of hash maps in this section, but many more goodies are hiding in the functions defined on `HashMap` by the standard library.
+We’ll go over the basic API of hash maps in this section, but many more goodies are hiding in the functions defined on `HashMap<K, V>` by the standard library.
 As always, check the standard library documentation for more information.

 ### Creating a New Hash Map

-We can create an empty `HashMap` with `new` and add elements with `insert`.
+We can create an empty hash map with `new` and add elements with `insert`.
 In Listing 8-18, we’re keeping track of the scores of two teams whose names are Blue and Yellow.
 The Blue team will start with 10 points, and the Yellow team starts with 50: